51 Movies About Aliens You Need To Watch Now

 Dune

-The 1984 David Lynch film "Dune" made a splash among sci-fi fans of the '80s.
-The Frank Herbert novel received a new film adaptation in the form of a two-part theatrical release from director Denis Villeneuve.
+Although David Lynch's 1984 adaptation of "Dune" was initially regarded as a failure, the Frank Herbert novel received a new film adaptation in the form of a two-part theatrical release from director Denis Villeneuve.
 Both the original and new films are worth seeing, but the Villeneuve version gives the material more room to breathe and doesn't feel quite as rushed as the original.
 "Dune" exists in the distant future where noble families vie to control the planet Arrakis.
-The desert planet is critical as it harbors a crucial resource, known as Spice, which enables space travel and extreme longevity.
+The desert planet is critical as it harbors a crucial resource, known as spice, which enables space travel and extreme longevity.
 It's a hot commodity, and anyone that controls its distribution has great power throughout the universe.

 The film is inherently about alien worlds.
-Mining Spice on Arrakis is a dangerous job because massive sandworms threaten to consume anything, living or otherwise, sets foot out in the desert.
-While intelligent alien beings besides humans aren't central to the plot of the "Dune" films, the narrative goes to great lengths depicting how "alien" humans have become in the far-flung future.
+Mining spice on Arrakis is a dangerous job because massive sandworms threaten to consume anything, living or otherwise, that sets foot out in the desert.
+While other intelligent alien beings aside from humans aren't central to the plot of the "Dune" films, the narrative goes to great lengths depicting how "alien" humans have become in the far-flung future.

 Life